All Collections

 Profit/Unit

-Profit/Unit is forward-looking to show the listed price and current product landed cost.
-For Amazon sellers, product profit is the competitive price - landed cost price - estimated platform fee.
-If the landing cost is not set, Inventory Planner will use the cost price instead.
+Profit/Unit is a forward-looking metric that shows the listed price and current product landed cost.
+For Amazon sellers, product profit is the competitive price minus the landed cost price minus the estimated platform fee.

 Profit = Revenue - COGS - Platform Fee